precice/precice.github.io/pages/docs/configuration/configuration-action.md

 def performAction(time, dt, sourceData, targetData):
     # This function is called first at configured timing.
 It can be omitted, if not
     # needed.
-Its parameters are time, timestep size, the source data, followed by the target data.
+Its parameters are time, time step size, the source data, followed by the target data.
     # Source and target data can be omitted (selectively or both) by not mentioning
     # them in the preCICE XML configuration.